-The borrower(s) cannot be charged discount points or extension fees.
-The mortgage payment must include amounts to pay the property taxes and all applicable insurances.
-For loans closing after July 31st, all taxes for current/prior year MUST be paid in full with proof provided with closing package.
-Principal adjustments at closing must be on 1st mortgage only.
-The maximum allowed cash back cannot exceed \$2,500 and must be from verified POCs paid into transaction by borrower(s).
-The Trustee fee on all Deeds of Trust must be 5%.
+- 7) The lender should further instruct the closing attorney/agent as follows: - The borrower(s) cannot be charged discount points or extension fees. - The mortgage payment must include amounts to pay the property taxes and all applicable insurances.
+For loans closing after July 31st, all taxes for current/prior year MUST be paid in full with proof provided with closing package. - Principal adjustments at closing must be on 1st mortgage only. - The maximum allowed cash back cannot exceed \$2,500 and must be from verified POCs paid into transaction by borrower(s). - The Trustee fee on all Deeds of Trust must be 5%.

 The Closing Disclosure for the first mortgage must reflect the correct subordinate financing calculation.
 An initial and a final CD are required on the first mortgage per ServiSolutions' funding checklist available at www.servsol.com.
-No CD is required on the 2nd mortgage.
+No CD is required on the 2^{nd} mortgage.